GDevelopApp/GDevelop-documentation/docs/gdevelop5/about_translations.md

 ---
 # About translations

 Translations are written by volunteers.
-If you're a native speaker or fluent in another language, you are welcome to create an account on the wiki and translate existing English pages to your language.
+If you're a native speaker or fluent in another language, you are welcome to create an account on the documentation and translate existing English pages to your language.

 On any page in English, click on a language in the bottom to navigate to this page in this language.
 If the page is missing, you can create it.